If you’re considering adding a Frenchie to your family, you’ll want to know what you’re letting yourself in for with this breed.

 All breeders should be aiming to improve the breed with each litter they produce and the health of their puppies should always be the number one priority.
 Learn how to find a good breeder and be prepared to walk away if the breeder doesn’t meet your standards.

-French Bulldogs have a short, fine coat that is easy to care for.
+Frenchies have a short, fine coat that is easy to care for.
+They’re definitely not high maintenance in the grooming department!

 They are not heavy shedders, but they do shed some.
 You will probably find a few hairs around your house if you have a Frenchie.